Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Methods

 In the limit where the acceleration ${\bf a}$ of the BBH center-of-mass (COM) near merger from the presence of the third body can be assumed constant, the maximum displacement in time between a GW signal sent from the accelerated BBH path and a non-accelerated path as seen by a distant non-cosmological observer is given by \citep[e.g.][]{2024arXiv240804603H},

-Here we assume all three BHs have equal mass $m$, $c$ denotes the speed-of-light, and $R$ refers to the distance between the BBH COM and the single BH at the time of merger (see Methods for solution to the unequal mass case).
-This $\tau$ corresponds to the time it takes a light pulse to travel along one of the green lines shown in Fig. \ref{fig:GWPH_ill_1}; a time that often is referred to as the {\it Roemer Delay}.
-From $\tau$, the GW phase shift $\phi$, which is the difference in angular cycles of the GW signal in units of radians, can now be expressed as \citep{2024arXiv240305625S}
+Here we assume all three BHs have equal mass $m$, $c$ denotes the speed-of-light, and $R$ refers to the distance between the BBH COM and the single BH at the time of merger.
+This $\tau$ corresponds to the time it takes a light pulse to travel along one of the green lines shown in Fig. \ref{fig:GWPH_ill_1}; a time that often is referred to as the {\it Rømer Delay}.
+The time-dependent GW phase shift can be approximated by the light crossing time between the perturbed (accelerated path, turquoise in Fig. \ref{fig:GWPH_ill_1}) and the un-perturbed (linear path, orange in Fig. \ref{fig:GWPH_ill_1}), defined by $\tau$, divided by the orbital time of the inspiralling BBH, $T$, times $2\pi$ (see Fig. \ref{fig:GWPH_ill_1}) \citep{2024arXiv240305625S}: